CommonGateway/WooBundle/README.md

 The mapping schema can be found here: https://github.com/CommonGateway/WooBundle/blob/main/Installation/Mapping/woo.xxllncCaseToWoo.mapping.json \\

 Besides just mapping through a [Gateway mapping](https://commongateway.github.io/CoreBundle/pages/Features/Mappings) there is some custom logic for the portalUrl and the bijlagen (documents) properties.

-This can be found in the SyncXxllncCasesService. \
+This can be found for xxllnc synchronizations in the SyncXxllncCasesService.
 For bijlagen, an extra call to the xxllnc zaaksysteem is needed to get the document data.
 And the portalUrl property is configured through the Action->configuration.

+And for OpenWoo synchronizations in the SyncOpenWooService.

 ### How to synchronize